How to use Anusol Suppository

 Follow all directions on the product package.
 If you have any questions, ask your doctor or pharmacist.

-This product is generally used up to 6 times a day, or after each bowel movement, or as directed by your doctor.
-Dosage is based on your medical condition and response to treatment.
+Use this product in the rectum, usually up to 6 times a day, or after each bowel movement, or as directed by your doctor.
+The dosage is based on your medical condition and response to treatment.
 Do not use more often or for a longer time than directed.

-If symptoms do not improve within 7 days, if bleeding/worsening pain occurs, or if you think you may have a serious medical problem, tell your doctor promptly.
+Tell your doctor if your condition does not improve after 7 days or if bleeding/worsening pain occurs.
+If you think you may have a serious medical problem, get medical help right away.

 If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.